machine-intelligence-laboratory/OptimalNumberOfTopics/README.md

     f.write(json.dumps(optimizer._result))
 ```

-Scores currenly available are:
-* perplexity
-* renyi_entropy
-* diversity_score
-* intratext_coherence
-* top_tokens_coherence

-More about scores one can find [here](https://github.com/machine-intelligence-laboratory/OptimalNumberOfTopics/tree/feature/coherences/topnum/scores) in the module.
+More about available scores one can find [here](https://github.com/machine-intelligence-laboratory/OptimalNumberOfTopics/tree/feature/coherences/topnum/scores) in the module.

 ## TopicBank